Skip to content

 • CPU stalls

-• transfer / orchestration overhead
+• unobserved transfer or orchestration overhead

 What to look at: